About Sardax Art

 I think it started back in the mid 1980's, in a very minor way-the occasional drawing now and again, to satisfy my inner fantasies.
 It was always meant to just be a sideline but fate intervened and as so often happens, the leisure activity slowly came to take over into the profession it has become today.

-One of my first clients was a curious little magazine called "Madame in a world of fantasy", then followed art for "Shiny " (mostly fetish oriented shiny pvc, leather etc .
-Both are now defunct I believe.Then a review came in Skin Two No 11, and that led to work for the AKSS, then Leg Show in the U.S.
+One of my first clients was a magazine called "Shiny (mostly fetish oriented shiny pvc, leather etc ) now defunct I believe.Then a review came in Skin Two No 11, and that led to work for the AKSS, then Leg Show in the U.S.

 I came to the Net quite readily in 1997, and put up my first website called Sartopia, which at that time was free.

-In June 2001 I started a similar paysite called Oriental Whip Queens together with a fellow lover of oriental femdom-Nimrod.Although the subject was rather specific subscriptions were reasonable and we had great fun for about 5 months.
+In June 2001 I started a paysite called Oriental Whip Queens together with a fellow lover of oriental femdom-Nimrod.Although the subject was rather specific subscriptions were modest and we had great fun for about 5 months.

 Who are your influences?